forderud/RunInSandbox/README.md

 Run `RunInSandbox.exe ExePath` to launch the `ExePath` application in a AppContainer process.
 This works for `STARTUPINFOEX`-based process creation, but not when using a "LowBox" token for process creation.

 ## COM sandboxing
-Run `RunInSandbox.exe ProgID [ax|li] [username] [password]` to launch the `ProgID` COM server in an AppContainer or low-integrity process.
+Run `RunInSandbox.exe ProgID [ac|li] [username] [password]` to launch the `ProgID` COM server in an AppContainer or low-integrity process.
 Unfortunately, neither user impersonation nor AppContainer isolation works properly yet.

 #### Client-side impersonation problems
 This approach performs client-side user impersonation with `ImpersonateLoggedOnUser` for the current thread.
 Then the COM server is created with `CLSCTX_ENABLE_CLOAKING` to allow the COM server to be created with the current thread credentials.